compgenomicslab/TreeProfiler/README.md

   --rank_limit RANK_LIMIT
                         TAXONOMIC_LEVEL prune annotate tree by rank limit --pruned_by PRUNED_BY
-                        target tree pruned by customized conditions
+                        target tree pruned by customized conditions, such as --pruned_by "name contains FALPE"

 Conditional display arguments:
   Conditional display parameters

   --internal_plot_measure INTERNAL_PLOT_MEASURE
-                        statistic measures to be shown in numerical layout for internal nodes, [default: avg] --collapsed_by COLLAPSED_BY
+                        statistic measures to be shown in numerical layout for internal nodes, [default: avg]
+  --collapsed_by COLLAPSED_BY
-                        target tree collapsed by customized conditions --highlighted_by HIGHLIGHTED_BY
+                        target tree nodes collapsed by customized conditions --highlighted_by HIGHLIGHTED_BY
-                        target tree highlighted by customized conditions
+                        target tree nodes highlighted by customized conditions

 Properties' layout arguments:
   Prop layout parameters

   --column_width COLUMN_WIDTH
-                        customize column width of each layout.
-  --barplot_width BARPLOT_WIDTH
-                        customize barplot width of barplot layout.
-  --profiling_width PROFILING_WIDTH
-                        customize profiling width of each profiling
-                        layout.
-  --binary_layout BINARY_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be plot as binary_layout --revbinary_layout REVBINARY_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be plot as revbinary_layout --colorbranch_layout COLORBRANCH_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be plot as Textlayouts --label_layout LABEL_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be plot as label_layout --rectangular_layout RECTANGULAR_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be plot as rectangular_layout --heatmap_layout HEATMAP_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be read as heatmap_layout --barplot_layout BARPLOT_LAYOUT
-                        <col1,col2> names, column index or index range of
-                        columns which need to be read as barplot_layouts --taxonclade_layout   activate taxonclade_layout --taxonrectangular_layout
-                        activate taxonrectangular_layout
-  --emapper_layout      activate emapper_layout
-  --domain_layout       activate domain_layout
-  --alignment_layout    provide alignment file as fasta format --profiling_layout PROFILING_LAYOUT
-                        <col1,col2> names, column index which need to be
-                        plot as profiling_layout for categorical columns --multi_profiling_layout MULTI_PROFILING_LAYOUT
-                        <col1,col2> names, column index which need to be
-                        plot as multi_profiling_layout for multiple values
-                        column
-  --numerical_profiling_layout NUMERICAL_PROFILING_LAYOUT
-                        <col1,col2> names, column index which need to be
-                        plot as numerical_profiling_layout for numerical
-                        values column
+                        customize column width of each layout.[default: 20] --barplot_width BARPLOT_WIDTH
+                        customize barplot width of barplot layout.[default: 200] --binary_layout BINARY_LAYOUT
+                        <prop1,prop2> names of properties which need to be plot as binary_layout
+                        which highlights the postives --revbinary_layout REVBINARY_LAYOUT
+                        <prop1,prop2> names of properties which need to be plot as revbinary_layout
+                        which highlights the negatives --colorbranch_layout COLORBRANCH_LAYOUT
+                        <prop1,prop2> names of properties where branches will be colored based on
+                        different values.
+  --label_layout LABEL_LAYOUT
+                        <prop1,prop2> names of properties where values will be displayed on the
+                        aligned panel.
+  --rectangular_layout RECTANGULAR_LAYOUT
+                        <prop1,prop2> names of properties where values will be label as rectangular
+                        color block on the aligned panel.
+  --heatmap_layout HEATMAP_LAYOUT
+                        <prop1,prop2> names of numerical properties which need to be read as
+                        heatmap_layout
+  --barplot_layout BARPLOT_LAYOUT
+                        <prop1,prop2> names of numericalproperties which need to be read as
+                        barplot_layouts
+  --taxonclade_layout   Activate taxonclade_layout which clades will be colored based on taxonomy of
+                        each node.
+  --taxonrectangular_layout
+                        Activate taxonrectangular_layout which taxonomy of each node will be display as rectangular blocks in aligned panel.
+  --emapper_layout      Activate emapper_layout which display all the annotation from EggNOG-mapper.
+  --domain_layout       Activate domain_layout which display protein domain annotation in sequence.
+  --alignment_layout    Display Multiple Sequence Alignment layout in aligned panel.
+  --profiling_layout PROFILING_LAYOUT
+                        <prop1,prop2> names of properties which need to be convert to presence-
+                        absence profiling matrix of each value --multi_profiling_layout MULTI_PROFILING_LAYOUT
+                        <prop1,prop2> names of properties containing values as list which need to be
+                        convert to presence-absence profiling matrix --categorical_matrix_layout CATEGORICAL_MATRIX_LAYOUT
+                        <prop1,prop2> names which need to be plot as categorical_matrix_layout for
+                        categorical values
+  --numerical_matrix_layout NUMERICAL_MATRIX_LAYOUT
+                        <prop1,prop2> names which need to be plot as numerical_matrix_layout for
+                        numerical values

 Output arguments:
   Output parameters

-  --port PORT           run interactive session on custom port --plot PLOT           output as pdf
+  --port PORT           run interactive session on custom port.[default: 5000] --plot PLOT           output as pdf.
-  --out_colordict       print color dictionary of each property
+  --out_colordict       print color dictionary of each property.
 ```

 Here we use `examples/basic_example1/` and `examples/basic_example2/`
 ```
 tree examples/basic_example1/
 examples/basic_example1/
+├── basic_example1_metadata2.tsv
 ├── basic_example1_null.tsv
 ├── basic_example1.nw
 ├── basic_example1.tsv